HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/dominohttps.md

-# Enable HTTPS setup in Domino using Domino's certificate configuration
+# Enable HTTPS using the Domino Certificate Manager

 !!!note
     This feature is only available starting from the Domino REST API v1.1.0 release.